peteroupc/CBOR/README.md

   string has a length of 0.
 This implementation treats a positive bignum with length 0 as having a value of 0 and a negative bignum with length 0 as having a value of -1.
-* Section 2.4.1 specifies the number of seconds since the start of 1970.
-It is based on the POSIX definition of "seconds since the Epoch", which the RFC cites as a normative reference.
-This definition does not count leap seconds.

 Release Notes
 -----------